UNIX tutorial

 rm -r tmp

-contain (the process is called “recursive” because, in order to remove tmp
+contain (the process is called “recursive” because, in order to remove tmp, we

 As you’ve seen, some commands require arguments, like